 Fit is the most important thing.
 Measure your cat’s girth tight against his fur, and then 5-10cm for comfort.
 It should be snug, but not too tight.
 Test if you can fit a finger or two underneath.

 Even if he does go outdoors, you don’t want to be leaving cat poo around campsites or public areas – it’s not healthy and it’s just not nice.
 So, you’ll need some biodegradable poo bags like those silly dogs need ALL the time.

 And you’ll more than likely need a litter box.
 The portable ones are useful, especially if they have a door or lid.
 This means your cat can use it privately and any smell is contained.

-We also like the disposable ones, like the clever Poopy Cat litter boxes .
-They’re made of recycled cardboard and come folded flat.
-Get a four-pack for around £25.
+We also like the disposable litter boxes made of recycled cardboard.

 And while you’re at it, get your puss a Poopy Cat iconic landmark to sit and play in.
 Kremlin, Taj Mahal or White House…recycled card too.